oscbyspro/Numberick/Sources/Numberick/Documentation.docc/Documentation.md

 # ``Numberick``

-Large number arithmagick in Swift.
+✨ An arithmagick overhaul in Swift.

 ## NBKCoreKit

-Models, protocols, and utilities underpinning this package.
+A new protocol hierarchy that refines Swift's standard library.

 ### Protocols